TasumLuke/Research-Analytics-Platform/README.md

 **Research Analytics Platform**
 *A simple platform for training ML models and running statistical analysis*
 **Authors:** Luke Rimmo Lego & Dr. Denver Baptiste
-**Status:** Student research project — actively maintained as of this README
+**Status:** Developed

 ---

-> **Note (very human):** This README was written from the perspective of a student-academic team building an approachable research tool.
-The goal is to make it easy for other students and early researchers to download, run, understand, and extend the project.
-If you carry this forward, please keep changes documented and keep the spirit of reproducibility.
+> **Note :** This README was written to make it easy for other students and early researchers to download, run, understand, and extend the project.
+If you carry this forward, please keep changes documented and keep the spirit of reproducibility and accessibility for research tools

 ---